allenalmario/allenalmario/README.md

   - API Testing

 - 🎯 My goals are to
-  - Build projects that showcase my ability to create test automation frameworks for UI and API automated testing
+  - Build projects that showcase my ability to create test automation frameworks for Web and API automated testing

 - ⚡ Status: I'm a Software Development Engineer in Test II at a Seattle based logistics company